24. The Hospital

-Dr. Waldo Desmond had just turned thirty years old when he opened his general practice, in the fall of 1925.
-He was a native of Connecticut, and had just graduated from Yale University Medical School, after a two-year residency at Connecticut State Hospital for the Insane — but he was ready to move on from treating the mind, and to turn his focus to the body.
-So he moved to Newtown, bought a house on Main Street — right next to the old crossroads — and set up shop.
+Dr. Waldo Desmond had just turned thirty years old, when he opened his general practice in the fall of 1925.
+He was a native of Connecticut, and had just graduated from Yale University Medical School, after a two-year residency at Connecticut State Hospital for the Insane; but he was ready to move on from treating the mind, and to turn his focus to the body.
+So he moved to Newtown, bought a house on Main Street — right next to the old crossroads — and he set up shop.

 It was the era of the third flagpole, when only 2,800 people lived in Newtown, and when most families still supported themselves by farming, or with a job at the rubber mill in Sandy Hook.
 There were as many horses as there were cars, and light bulbs were still something of a novelty.

 One day, in the summer of 1928, Dr. Desmond came home to find a visitor waiting on his porch: his old boss from Connecticut State Hospital, Dr. Roy Leak.
 Desmond’s old mentor told him that he needed his help in a matter of great importance: the old asylum in Middletown had always been overcrowded — even during Desmond’s tenure — but just in the three years since his departure, things had grown significantly worse.
 And the state’s only other mental hospital, in Norwich, was just as bad.
 Something had to change.
 Connecticut needed to build another asylum, and they had hired Dr. Leak to help them choose a site.